cilium/cilium/Documentation/operations/troubleshooting.rst

-Please refer to the :ref:`policy troubleshooting guide<policy_tracing>` for more detail about how to troubleshoot policy related drops.
+Please refer to the :ref:`policy troubleshooting guide<policy_tracing>` for more details about how to troubleshoot policy related drops.

 .. note::
    **Hubble Relay**  allows you to query multiple Hubble instances